About

 What Are Tasks?

 Curator introduces the concept of tasks in Synapse.
-A task is an action item that guides you through completing a specific set of required or recommended steps for your project or data.
+Tasks guide you through the steps needed to complete required or recommended steps for your project or data.

-When you navigate to the Files tab, you will see folders corresponding to each metadata task.
+When you navigate to the Files tab, you will see folders corresponding to each curation task.
 The type of folder depends on the metadata workflow used.

 Conceptual Diagram of a Synapse Project